 Types of risk

 There are many different types of risk.
-The Australian standard (AS/NZS ISO 31000:2009, Risk management) defines risk as 'the chance of something happening that will have an impact on objectives'.
+The Australian standard (AS ISO 31000:2018, Risk management) defines risk as 'effect of uncertainty on objectives'.
 The types of risk you face will therefore be specific to your business and its objectives, but will generally relate to the following areas.

 These risks include both external risks, such as changes in interest rates or commodity prices, and internal risks such as cash flow shortages, customers defaulting on payments, depreciation of assets, retail lease and contract disputes.

 Operational and environmental risks